ParkinT/ParaHacker/README.md

 Profesional Profile

 I have been working on the Internet since 2002, when it was very young.
 Before that I had built electronic circuits from discrete parts and wrote software utilities in ASSEMBLY Language.
-An insatiable "Hacker" spirit drives me to incessantly explore, study, dissect and learn new techniques and technologies.
+An insatiable "Hacker" spirit drives me incessantly to explore, study, dissect and learn new techniques and technologies.

-A Technical Trainer, Author, Screencaster and Avid Logophile, when faced with a "Glass Half Empty" problem, I believe __The Glass was OverDesigned__.
+A Technical Trainer, Author, Screencaster and Avid Logophile; when faced with a "Glass Half Empty" problem, I believe __The Glass was Over Designed__.

-Currently employed on a DoD contract for the US Air Force, with an Active Security Clearance, as [Automated Test Engineer] (https://www.linkedin.com/jobs2/view/1465399)Automated Test Engineer.
+Currently responsible for the Rails API (back-end) of [Disciplr.com](https://disciplr.com) I previously spent a decade on a DoD contract for the US Air Force, with an Active Security Clearance, as [Automated Test Engineer] (https://www.linkedin.com/jobs2/view/1465399)Automated Test Engineer and Technical Trainer.
 [More](https://github.com/ParkinT/HireMe#tldr).

 ### What is a ParaHacker?

-30+ Years of Experience
+35+ Years of Experience

 #### Technical Writing